1 active alert Show

 Risk Factors for Common Cold

-If you have a weakened immune system due to a medical condition or a drug, you’re also at a higher risk.
+• Weakened immune system due to a medical condition or a medicine you are taking.

 Seek medical care if symptoms last more than 10 days and do not improve, or if you have severe or unusual symptoms.

-If a child younger than 3 months old develops a fever, call your healthcare professional immediately.
+If a child younger than 3 months old develops a fever (greater than or equal to 100.4 ◦F), call your healthcare professional right away.

-Colds usually get better on their own.
-Your healthcare provider or pharmacist can recommend over-the-counter medications for your symptoms.
+Colds generally get better on their own.
+Your doctor or pharmacist can recommend over-the-counter medicines for your symptoms.
 Use the medicine as directed and follow the age guidelines.
-Children under a certain age should not take many of the available over-the-counter products.

 Prevention

-• Wash your hands often.
-Either soap and water or alcohol-based hand gels are effective.
+• Clean your hands often using soap and water or alcohol-based hand gels/hand sanitizer.

 • Avoid close contact with those who have upper respiratory infections.

-• Cover your mouth when coughing or sneezing, so you don’t infect others.
+• Cover your mouth with your arm or a tissue when coughing or sneezing, so you don’t infect others.

-• Wipe down common touched surfaces (phones, door handles, etc.)
+• Wipe down commonly touched surfaces (phones, door handles, etc.) with a disinfecting wipe.

 • Avoid touching your nose, mouth, and eyes if you haven’t recently cleaned your hands.